 The NJ EPHT Network contains summary information about the number and rates of hospitalizations due to unintentional carbon monoxide poisoning in New Jersey.

-Where Can I Get More Information About Carbon Monoxide Exposure?
+Where Can I Get More Information About Preventing Carbon Monoxide Exposure?

 The Division of Consumer Affairs in the Office of the Attorney General provides guidance on the prevention of carbon monoxide poisoning on their web site.
-The New Jersey Department of Community Affairs has prepared a brochure on protecting yourself and your family from CO poisoning.
+The New Jersey Department of Community Affairs also has installation information for carbon monoxide alarms.

 Other NJ Resoures